 That’s fantastic.
 But there are many more people who don’t get their information from blogs or the Internet and who don’t know there are steps they can take to get plastic out of their lives.
 I want them to know that, in the immortal words of candidate Obama, “We are the ones we are waiting for!”
 We have the power to change the world through our personal and community actions, and my mission is to give people tools to do just that!

 Please help me spread the message of this book far and wide.
 There are lots of things you can do to help.
-Just as I have Action Items Checklists in the book, here is a long list… Read the restRead the full post.
+Just as I have Action Items Checklists in the book, here is … Read the restRead the full post.

 You’ve probably already heard about the Japanese tsunami debris making its way across the ocean and the 66-foot long dock that washed ashore on the Oregon coast last week.
 (According to NOAA, the debris is unlikely to be radioactive, by the way.)